awsdocs/aws-powershell-user-guide/doc_source/saml-pst.rst

 --------------------------------------------------------------------

 To run cmdlets that require AWS credentials, you can use role profiles.
-Provide the name of a role profile to :code:`Set-AWSCredentials` (or as the value for any :code:`ProfileName` parameter in the
+Provide the name of a role profile to :code:`Set-AWSCredential` (or as the value for any :code:`ProfileName` parameter in the
 |TWP|) to get temporary AWS credentials automatically for the role that is described in the profile.

 Although you use only one role profile at a time, you can switch between profiles within a shell session.
-The :code:`Set-AWSCredentials` cmdlet does not authenticate and get credentials when you run it by itself; the cmdlet records that you want to use a specified role profile.
+The :code:`Set-AWSCredential` cmdlet does not authenticate and get credentials when you run it by itself; the cmdlet records that you want to use a specified role profile.
 Until you run a cmdlet that requires AWS credentials, no authentication or request for credentials occurs.